TechCohort14/TA200-NFAR-Intermediate-Automation/07-using-while-loop.md

 2. Click the "Start" button.

-3. Create a `while` loop that logs a  message as long as the loading bar is on the page.
+3. Create a `while` loop that logs a  message as long as the h4 is not visible on the page.

-4. The message should read: "the loading bar is currently visible".
+4. The message should read: "the h4 is currently not visible".